 Learn Creative Empathy by Crossing Your Arms

-If you are doing any of these, then please let this one word guide you, empathy.
+If you are doing any in the following list, then please let this one word guide you, empathy.

 - Solve a problem

 - Lead a team

 - Give a speech

 “Now, cross them the other way, the way that feels funny.”

 This is how empathy feels for the other way that many people cross their arms, and please do this exercise before you create something as a reminder to put yourself in the other person’s shoes.